BARTLET & RICHARDES LLP - ARTICLING F.A.Q.

 We will acknowledge receipt of your materials by email or letter.

-We then conduct interviews of selected candidates.
-The timing of the interviews is dictated annually by the Law Society of Upper Canada (further information is available on its website (www.lsuc.on.ca).
+We then conduct interviews of selected candidates in accordance with the Law Society of Ontario's guidelines.
+The timing of the interviews is dictated annually by the Law Society of Ontario (further information is available on its website (www.lso.ca).

 Given the number of applications we receive each year, we are unable to interview all candidates that apply.
-If you are selected for an interview, you will be contacted by our office to arrange a mutually convenient time within the interview period set by the LSUC.
+If you are selected for an interview, you will be contacted by our office to arrange a mutually convenient time within the interview period set by the Law Society of Ontario.

 Are you hiring summer students (i.e. students between first year and second year)?